This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Using a Saucer-Style Feeder

-- No vacuum seals mean air locks are history.
+- No vacuum seals mean no air lock headaches.

-- Shallow saucer design guarantees consistent nectar flow.
+- The shallow feeder design guarantees constant, reliable nectar flow.

 Regularly Checking Nectar Levels